Are you ready to post to LinkedIn?

 If sharing images is a part of your brand and marketing mix, then, by all means, include them periodically and then see how they do as compared to your other types of posts.

 You could always upload a PowerPoint presentation to your profile page, but now you can post them to your newsfeed.
 People can click to move through the slides.
-Because it’s new, LinkedIn is likely to show it in the newsfeed of more people.
-I’ve seen a few instances where it’s done well and I thought one of my clients did a great job here.
-You can both see it by using the arrow on the page to move through it or click on the bottom right to make it full size.
+You can add any multipage document but it’s not very attractive nor is it easy to read when you have a dense page of text.
+It came out in 2019 and many people still don’t know about it/use it but it can be great if used wisely.
+I added this one recently on how to send video messages on LinkedIn.
+You can both see each page by using the arrow on the page to move through it or click on the bottom right to make it full size.
 When it’s in full-size mode, you can also click on the top right to download it as a pdf.

 This could be good to do as an instructional piece that promotes your expertise or your business offerings.
 You might already have something you could repurpose (part of a presentation you’ve done perhaps?)

-Like other posts, it’s likely to be short-lived so you might want to consider also posting it as an article at some point to get longer-lasting visibility.
+Like other posts, it’s likely to be short-lived so you might want to consider also “featuring” it in the new Featured section on LinkedIn.

 - Original content (article or blog you’ve written)